angrykoala/wendigo/README.md

 * `auto` if set to false, the request won't be fullfilled automatically and a manual trigger must be defined,default to true
 * `method` defines the method (`GET`, `POST`, ...) to mock
 * `queryString`: If set, only requests with the exact query string will be mocked, accepts string or object
   * By default, all requests with the given url, regardless of the query string will be mocked, unless a querystring is set in the url or in the options.
 * `redirectTo`: If set, the mock will return the response of the given url instead of the original call, maintaining the query string, keep in mind that the redirected request won't trigger any mocks.
 E.g. `request.mock("http://localhost:8010", {redirectTo: "http://localhost:9010"})` will change the port where all request in the page are sent.

 > This object properties will be used with the interface of Puppeteer's [respond method](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#requestrespondresponse)

-> If multiple mocks match a requests, the more specific will be used.

 ```js
 // All requests made to /api will return 200 with the given body